buratud/buratud/README.md

 # Introduction
 ## About Me

-Hi there! 👋 My name is YAY and I am passionate about programming.
+Hi there! 👋 My name is Buratud and I am passionate about programming.

 ## Education